COVID-19 FAQ: Library taking steps to reopen

 Like most stores, we have installed plastic dividers at each of our service points.
 We will have floor markings for social distancing at checkout, and ask that you observe the minimum 6-foot distancing rule.
 We’ll be wearing masks, and hope you will, too.
 We’ll be using disinfectant on surfaces like door handles and countertops frequently.
 Computer users will find protective equipment that can be disposed of after use.

 Basically, we want you and our staff to be safe and healthy.
 The situation is ever-changing – please refer to and observe all CDC guidelines and recommendations.

 Our staff in charge of curbside pickups have reviewed information from the CDC and a federal agency called the Institute for Museum and Library Services.
 Some public-health experts say the virus can live for 24 hours on some surfaces.
-With an abundance of caution, we have decided to quarantine all returned items for 72 hours before processing and returning to the system for checkout.
+With an abundance of caution, we have decided wait about 72 hours before allowing items to be checked out again.